matwilso/matwilso.github.io/_posts/robot-future.md

 In summary, I believe non-generative self-supervised learning is worth paying attention to going forward.

+<div class="faq" id="faq-curation">Data curation?</div>
+Data curation will be important.
+Just like it really is for SL.
+In USL, it will be as well.
+You don’t have to be as strict.
+But you will want to curate the dataset to make sure it is balanced and interesting.

 <div class="faq" id="faq-whatelse">What else is going to matter in the future?</div>
 In this post, I mainly focused on how we're going to train the general predictive models, but that is only a part of the future store.